Allergies don’t just rear their heads during springtime. They can attack your immune system at any time of the year.

 Tea tree is another oil that’s very effective as an anti-inflammatory agent, so it will help ease symptoms caused by ragweed (or other fall allergens).
 On top of this effect, it has antiviral, antifungal, antimicrobial and antibacterial properties.

 How to Use Essential Oils Safely

 A diffuser, sometimes called an aromatherapy diffuser, is one of the most popular and simple ways to use your oils safely.
-It infuses the air in the room with the essential oil, which allows the particulates to be easily inhaled as you go about your business.
+It infuses the air in the room with essential oil, which allows the particulates to be easily inhaled as you go about your business.
 Be sure to learn how to use a diffuser before you start experimenting with it.

-Inhaling the essential oil can be very effective when done correctly and safely.
-You do not want to get the oil in or on your nose, so you shouldn’t just hold the bottle up straight up to your nose and sniff.
+Inhaling essential oil can be very effective when done correctly and safely.
+You do not want to get the oil in or on your nose, so you shouldn’t just hold the bottle straight up to your nose and sniff.
 There are much safer ways to inhale these oils, aside from using a diffuser.

 “I suggest adding a few drops to the floor of your shower and letting the steam diffuse the oil into the shower,” she said.

 This method involves adding a few drops onto a piece of fabric, towel or even a cotton ball.
 You can then hold the material up to your nose and breathe in.

 “Specifically for sinus issues, you should apply the essential oil to a cotton ball and then inhale it,” Kovary said.
 “This way, you aren’t going to accidentally inhale the raw oil into your nose and possibly burn your mucous membranes.”